 The shirt’s color is vital to how well a design stands out and gets noticed.
 Dark designs pop on light-colored shirts, giving a bold contrast, and light designs look excellent against dark shirts.
 Choosing the best color mix ensures your design catches the eye, boosts the shirt’s look, and showcases your logo or message, and this is essential for solid branding and making a lasting impression.

-The choice of printing method can significantly impact the placement possibilities and the final appearance of the design.
-Direct-to-garment allows for flexible design placement on different fabrics and generally lasts long.
+The choice of printing method can impact the placement possibilities and the final appearance of the design.
+Direct-to-garment differs from screen printing, allowing flexible design placement on different fabrics and generally lasting longer.
 Each method has specifics that impact the placement options and the detail and brightness of the final design.
 These factors play a significant role in the look and longevity of the printed design.

 Fashion trends currently favor innovative design placements, breaking traditional boundaries.
 Designers are experimenting with asymmetrical designs, large-scale typography, and extended patterns that wrap around the shirt or extend from front to back.
 These trends challenge the norms and encourage creativity, leading to unique garments that stand out in the fashion industry and reflect individuality and contemporary style preferences.